unioproject/tanglebeat/README.md

 the process of sending and, after some averaging, is provided as metrics.

-Examples might be _transfers per hour or TfPH_, _average PoW cost per confirmed transfer_, _average confirmation time_.
+Examples of the metrics are _transfers per hour or TfPH_, _average PoW cost per confirmed transfer_, _average confirmation time_.

-Same time Tanglebeat makes available much more data about transfers progress.
-It can be used to calculate other metrics.
+Tanglebeat makes available much more data about transfers.
+It can be used to calculate other metrics and to visualize transfer progress.

 ## ZeroMQ metrics

-Tanglebeat provides usual metrics derived from data of Zero MQ stream by IRI such as _TPS_, _CTPS_, _Confirmation rate_ and _duration between milestones_
+Tanglebeat also provides usual metrics derived from data of Zero MQ stream by IRI such as _TPS_, _CTPS_, _Confirmation rate_ and _duration between milestones_

 ## Highly configurable

-Tanglebeat consist of the following functional parts which can be enabled, disabled and configured independently from each other.
+Each Tanglebeat agent consist of the following functional parts.
+Every part can be enabled, disabled and configured independently from each other thus enabling congfiguration of any size and complexity.

 #### Sender